+MATH 503 Honors Calculus^ ALL YEAR/ 1 credit

-MATH 503Honors Calculus\^ALL YEAR / 1 creditPrerequisite: MATH 403 Honors College Algebra & Trigonometry and recommendation of math teacher.
+Prerequisite: MATH 403 Honors College Algebra & Trigonometry and recommendation of math teacher.
 May be taken concurrently with MATH 502 Honors Statistics.

-Description: This course is taught through Saint Louis University's 1818 dual credit program.
+Description: This course is taught through Saint Louis University 1818 dual credit program.
 In this course student will learn differential and integral calculus and its applications in business and science.
-Topics such as domain and range, limits of functions, graphs, exponential and logarithmic functions
+Topics such as limits of functions, graphs, exponential and logarithmic functions are also included.